StarLiu714/2D-Molecular-Dynamics-Toy-Project/Lab-Report/Lab report.md

 ### Verlet algorithm

-In this work, we carry out the 2-D block MD simulation according to Verlet Algorithm.
+In this study, we conduct a 2-D block Molecular Dynamics simulation using the Verlet Algorithm.

 The formula is as :